w3f/Grants-Program/docs/faq.md

 ### Can anyone apply?

   Projects for which a token sale has been or is being conducted are not eligible for a Web3 Foundation grant.
-Other than that, there are no restrictions.
+Also, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.
+See also the [application guidelines](Introduction/intro.md) in our documentation.

 ### Can I get an upfront payment?

-  No.
+  The W3F Grants Program does not offer upfront payment.
+If you absolutely require upfront payment, have a look at our list of [alternative funding programs](funding.md), some of which allow upfront payment.

 ### When do I get paid?

   Payments are issued once a milestone has been successfully delivered.
-By ‘successful’, we mean that our Grants team has reviewed _and officially accepted_ your submission.
+Successful delivery requires that you have submitted the milestone as per our delivery guidelines _and_ that the Grants team has reviewed _and officially accepted_ your submission.

 ### Can I reuse someone else’s open-source code?